FAQ

 Supported Operating Systems

-- Desktop: Mac + Windows PC
+- Laptop/Desktop: Windows PC or Mac

 Supported Browsers